Tosinkoa/DSA-Practice/readme.md

 #### 06. Hash Tables, Maps & Sets

-In this section, we will start to look at `data structures`.
-We will start with a data structure called a `hash table`.
+This section contains `data structures`.
+I started with a data structure called a `hash table`.
 This will include `maps` and `sets`, which are built-in JavaScript data structures that are similar to hash tables.
-We will also create a custom hash table class and use it in a couple challenges.
+I also created a custom hash table class and use it in a couple challenges.

 1. [What Are Data Structures?](./06-hash-tables-maps-sets/01-what-are-data-structures/readme.md)
 2. [Hash Table Intro](./06-hash-tables-maps-sets/02-hash-table-intro/readme.md)